Before First Words: Using Fun Sounds to Encourage Toddler Communication

 So, how do I use these sounds?

-First, I pick 1, 2, or 3 sounds (all depends on the child) then bombard the child with ‘em.
-I strategically incorporate them into a play routine, a daily routine, or when reading books together, provided it’s appropriate, of course.
+First, I pick 1, 2, or 3 sounds (all depends on the child) then bombard your child with the sounds.

-Next, I build up a play routine so the child knows he has to say or attempt to say the sound at a certain point during the routine.
+Structure the play routine so your toddler knows he has to say or attempt to say the sound at a certain point during the routine.

 Photo Credit: eldelinux

-What if you try to do these things and they’re still not working?
+What if you try these things and they’re not working?